Skip to Content

 Gardening:

-Research shows that being exposed to the microbiology of soil can actually have a positive impact on depression symptoms.
+Research shows that being exposed to the microbiology of soil can have a positive impact on depression symptoms.
 Even beyond this chemical-biological link, gardening has been known to boost mood.
 Working in the soil outside or even tending to houseplants can have a lasting positive impact on mood.

 SOURCE: Soga, M., Gaston, K. J., & Yamaura, Y. (2016).
 Gardening is beneficial for health: A meta-analysis.
 Preventive medicine reports, 5, 92–99. https://doi.org/10.1016/j.pmedr.2016.11.007